19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Magic Armor.md

 Increase your [AC](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) by 1.

-Any other [Spells](../../../Spells.md) affecting your armor class end when you cast this spell.
+Any other [Spells](../../../Spells.md) affecting your [AC](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) end when you cast this spell.

 If you fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md), the spell ends.